sajibsrs/notes-on-dsa/efficiency/big-o-notation.md

 It describes exactly how inefficient an algorithm can get in a worst case scenario and helps to choose the right one.

-## Time complexity
+## Big O and logarithm
-An algorithm like binary search can't be described as O(1), neither O(N), as it takes much less steps than it's data count.

-> The worst case scenario for a binary search algorithm is 7 steps for 100 elements.
+An algorithm like binary search can't be described neither O(1) nor O(N), as it takes much less steps than it's data count.
+The worst case scenario for a binary search algorithm is 7 steps for 100 elements.

+In Big O terms, this situation described as having time complexity of O(log N).
+Pronounce as "Oh of log N".

+An algorithm that increases one step each time the data is doubled is O(log N) in term of Big O.

+> Logarithm is the inverse function to exponentiation and we are using binary logarithm here.

+$log{_2}{8}$ = 3

+As we are working with binary logarithm, the base is 2.
+The above statement means.
+How many time we have to multiply 2 (base is 2) to itself in order to get 8.
+The answer is 3.

+So, if we have an array of 8 items, the worst case scenario to find an item will be 3.

+## Summery
+### Different Big O time complexities
+1. O(1)
+2. O(N)
+3. O(log N)